A-Oudjat/advent_of_code/2023/Day_01/Challenge_1/README.md

 Your puzzle answer was `54597`.

 The first half of this puzzle is complete!
-It provides one gold star: :star:
+It provides one gold star: ⭐